jonwhipple/opensansfpbc/documentation/design-notes.md

 Some questions to answer
   - Should bottom hooks go to full decender depth?
 YES match lc letters
   - Should top hooks go to ascender height?
 YES let's look consistent

+## 2018-06-26

+Review the ligature approach to digraphs

+Curls such as ccurl and ezhcurl and others: should they curl down? or across horizontally?